-8.1 It will be the responsibility of Council Silver to decide when it is appropriate to stand down the SCG, BECC and the management of the emergency response via this Corporate Emergency Response Plan.
+8.1 It will be the responsibility of Council Silver to decide when it is appropriate to stand down the BECC and the management of the emergency response.
 The LALO, if deployed to or still at the scene, will be consulted prior to a decision being made.